particle-iot/docs/src/content/getting-started/cloud/cloud-api.md

 #### Form body

+It is recommended that you use the `Authorization` header for passing an access token, as this works for all request types.

+{{collapse op="start" label="Show older information"}}

 The form body can be used with calls that require POST or PUT, like call a function.
 It cannot be used with GET operations as there is no body for GET.

 The form URL encoded method is the default for how web forms are encoded.
 It's also the format used when using curl with the `-d` option.